COC/COP

-COC and COP offer many advantages over traditional amorphous plastics used in fluidic manifolds (such as acrylic, polycarbonate, and Ultem®).
-As with amorphous plastics, COC and COP retain their properties to near glass temperature.
-Both COC and COP are suitable for optical applications.
+COC and COP plastics offer many advantages over traditional amorphous plastics used in fluidic manifolds (such as acrylic, polycarbonate, and Ultem).
+COC and COP plastics retain their properties to near glass temperature, and they are suitable for optical applications.

 - Best in class for transparency and light transmission